Metal Roofing - Choose From Five Stunning Profiles

 Granite Ridge Shingles

-The Many Advantages Of Gerard Compared to Other Types Of Metal Roofing
+The Many Advantages Of Stone Coated Steel Compared to Other Types Of Metal Roofing

 The benefits of metal roofs over traditional technologies have proven to be overwhelming.
 They are resistant to an array of extreme conditions, from ice damming and high-winds to fire and beyond.
 However, all metal roofs are not created in the same way.
 With so many metal roofing options, how can a homeowner be sure they are selecting the one that best suits their needs and desires?
 Let us explore the various metal roofing options to help you decide on the one that is best for your home and climate.